rujuldwivedi/Bulldozer-Price-Prediction/README.md

 Welcome to Bulldozer Price Prediction - a machine learning project dedicated to predicting the sale price of bulldozers.
 In this notebook, we'll navigate through a regression problem, aiming to forecast the sale prices of bulldozers using data from the [Kaggle Bluebook for Bulldozers competition](https://www.kaggle.com/c/bluebook-for-bulldozers/overview).
 The evaluation metric for this project is the Root Mean Square Log Error (RMSLE).

-## Dataset and Source

-The dataset for this project can be found in the zipped file under the `data` directory (Note: Git LFS had issues with the PATH directory).
-Make sure to extract the data before proceeding.

 ### Kaggle Bluebook for Bulldozers Competition
 - [Competition Overview](https://www.kaggle.com/c/bluebook-for-bulldozers/overview)
 - [Kaggle Dataset](https://www.kaggle.com/c/bluebook-for-bulldozers/data)